SonarSource/docker-sonarqube/example-compose-files/sq-dce-custom-zip-postgres/README.md

 11:33 Dockerfile-search
 11:39 README
 11:37 docker-compose.yml
-11:33 sonarqube-datacenter-10.8.1.102637.zip
+11:33 sonarqube-datacenter-2025.1.0.102418.zip
 11:33 unrestricted_client_body_size.conf
 ```

-You need to specify the SonarQube version that will be used either with an export like this `export SONARQUBE_VERSION=10.8.1.102637` or by changing the docker-compose file.
+You need to specify the SonarQube Server version that will be used either with an export like this `export SONARQUBE_VERSION=2025.1.0.102418` or by changing the docker-compose file.

-You can then run this command to start the SonarQube instance:
+You can then run this command to start the SonarQube Server instance:

 ```
 docker-compose up -d --build